 Foundation Apprenticeship is completed while you are at school over one or two years, starting in S5 or S6.
 You will spend some time away from school at college and on work placement with an employer.
 Practical work experience is a great opportunity to start your career and will look good on your CV or personal statement.

-Foundation Apprenticeships are studied at SCQF Level 6, and most colleges and universities will accept them as equivalent to one SQA Higher.
+Most Foundation Apprenticeships are studied at SCQF Level 6, and many colleges and universities will accept them as equivalent to one SQA Higher.
+There are also three new Foundation Apprenticeships available at SCQF Levels 4 and 5.

 After completing a Foundation apprenticeship, depending on the other qualifications you may be studying for, you could either go straight into employment, into a Modern or Graduate Apprenticeship, or onto a college or university course.